-The Registrar may, by order published in the Gazette, exempt a person or co-operative from compliance with a provision of this Division and section 186 in relation to a matter to which this Division applies.
+(1) The Registrar may, by order published in the Gazette, exempt a person or co-operative from compliance with a provision of this Division and section 186 in relation to a matter to which this Division applies.

+(2) An exemption may be granted unconditionally or subject to conditions.

+[Section 296 amended by No. 7 of 2016 s.
+102.]

 Part 12 — Merger, transfer of engagements, winding-up

 Division 1 — Mergers and transfers of engagements